 Salty Notes

 Salt aromas often develop near coasts or on certain mineral soils.
-In Champagne they are subtler but still present:
+In Champagne they're more subtle but still present:

 - R.H.
 Coutier "Tradition": Salty brioche notes